 Values for families are crucial.
 There are many different moral values that makeup family life.
 Here are some of the beliefs that help people feel good about themselves.
 They can help family relations, and people can live out their values.

-Quality time - It's crucial in marriage and family values to include quality time.
+Quality time – It’s crucial in marriage and family values to include quality time.
 Family time allows people to appreciate one another.
-You may get frustrated with members of the unit.
-That's normal, but having quality family time reminds you of what you like about your loved ones.
+That’s normal, but having quality family time reminds you of what you like about your loved ones.
 Sometimes it can be hard to figure out what to do with each other.
 Everyone may have different opinions as to how to spend family time.
-That's okay, and you can take turns.
+That’s okay, and you can take turns.
 Family time can help people feel understood, and one of the ways to do this is to compromise.
-You don't have to do things you like each time.
-You can allow other members of the unit to choose what to do with family time.
-It's imperative to factor in some dedicated moments to spend with your loved ones.
+You don’t have to do things you like each time.
+It’s imperative to factor in some dedicated moments to spend with your loved ones.
 Having family time makes you feel like you are a part of a group of people who care about one another.

 Hard work – Part of being in a family is working at it.
 There will be hardships in life.
 You can lean on your relatives for support when you have family time, those rare moments when you can be candid, and tell your loved ones what you need.
 They will be there for you, and you can be present for them.
 Family time is about working through difficult times.
 It’s also about deciding to be present and value one another.
 Family time reminds you of how hard being a part of a family can be and how rewarding it is.

-Loyalty - It's crucial to be loyal to your family.
-That's not always easy.
-But the more you can be there for members of the unit, the better.
+Loyalty – It’s crucial to be loyal to your family.
 They will appreciate the love and care that you give them.
 You can be supportive.

-Respect - When you're part of a family, an excellent value to uphold is respect.
-To receive respect, you need to give it to your family members.
+Respect – When you’re part of a family, an excellent value to uphold is respect.
 You may not agree with everything your loved ones say, but you can still respect them.

-Interdependence - A strong family unit relies on the members to interact and support each other.
-You don't have to go through life alone.
+Interdependence – You don’t have to go through life alone.
 You have the guidance and strength of your family.
 There are moments when you can be independent, and there are other times when you can ask for help.
-That's the idea behind interdependence.
+That’s the idea behind interdependence.

-Boundaries - Boundaries are a crucial part of healthy relationships.
-You can ask for what you need, and your family members can request to get their needs met.
-Sometimes it's crucial for people to have space.
+Boundaries – Boundaries are a crucial part of healthy relationships.
+Sometimes it’s crucial for people to have space.
 You may not be able to talk about an issue.
-Maybe your family member needs some time to process how they feel.
-It's important to respect how others feel and get your needs met as well.
+It’s important to respect how others feel and get your needs met as well.

 What is the role of family in society?